iotaledger/introduction-docs/docs/path_to_chrysalis.md

 - [Reusable addresses(Ed25519)](https://github.com/Wollac/protocol-rfcs/blob/ed25519/text/0009-ed25519-signature-scheme/0009-ed25519-signature-scheme.md)
 - [Binary transaction layout](https://iota.cafe/t/binary-transaction-layout/324)

-### Node Software

-IRI has been the backbone of the IOTA network for a number of years.
-While the project has delivered significant improvements to the IOTA network throughout its time, the project has always suffered from significant technical debt.
-This made any changes to the protocol complex, costly, and difficult to debug.

-While the situation has improved significantly, the time has come to move on to newer, more flexible solutions.IRI v1.8.6, currently available as RC, will be the last major release of IRI.
-If you are using IRI, we encourage you to migrate your infrastructure to Hornet with the upcoming release of v0.4.0.
-We will be releasing a tool to migrate DBs from IRI in case you want to retain your data.

-Moving forward, the Hornet and Bee nodes will replace IRI as IOTA’s core node software.
-Hornet is an EDF-supported community node written in Go and has already proven itself to be a stable and performant implementation.
-Hornet has recently been successfully audited by an external firm.
-The upcoming v0.4.0 release has many improvements such as object storage, autopeering and further performance improvements.
-Bee is an IOTA Foundation Rust node and we estimate its first alpha will be ready in late June.

-Hornet and Bee form the perfect base for us to implement all future Chrysalis changes.
-The Hornet development team has recently received another grant, and are supported directly with engineers from the Foundation.

-### Library support

-Currently, the IOTA Foundation maintains 5 different library implementations (Javascript, Python, Go, Rust, Java).
-While this seems like the most obvious way to provide library support, it creates friction in terms of maintainability, interoperability and functionality.

-For the significant upcoming Chrysalis changes, we are currently validating — through internal tests and with our partners — an approach that would allow us to focus mainly on a Rust library.
-By focussing our time on a single Client library, we can ensure full coverage, better optimization and full auditability.
-We plan to provide functionality for other major programming languages throughFFIand transpilation of the Rust library, without any significant performance decrease.

-We will share the final decisions and internal tests with the community in the upcoming weeks and clearly define our future library support.

 ### Wallet support

 The Trinity wallet is the most popular wallet in IOTA today.
+With Chrysalis, there is also a new wallet, called [Firefly](https://blog.iota.org/firefly-iota-next-generation-wallet-26bdd4d01510/).
 The team has been working on a complete rethink of the wallet architecture, both for UX and UI but also from a security and functionality perspective.
 At its core will be a new Wallet library written in Rust, to allow other developers to easily implement IOTA wallets within their applications.
 Another new Rust library, Stronghold, will enable ultra-secure secret handling and storage.

 ### Infrastructure